Data Grid Architecture

 Consistency: Maintain data integrity with 100% transactional data handling

-As an application platform, GigaSpaces XAP provides integrated, memory-based runtime capabilities.
+As an application platform, GigaSpaces provides integrated, memory-based runtime capabilities.
 The core of these capabilities is backed by the Space technology.

 The core middleware capabilities are: